AstroNvim/docs/docs/Configuration/override_formats.md

-options = function(local_vim) -- parameter is the default table to be overridden -- nil is the same as a key not being set, so you cannot use nil reliably -- when using the table override notation local_vim.clipboard = nil -- set a value to nil to remove it from the table -- return modified table return local_vim end,
+options = function(local_vim) -- parameter is the default table to be overridden -- nil is the same as a key not being set, so you cannot use nil reliably -- when using the table override notation local_vim.opt.clipboard = nil -- set a value to nil to remove it from the table -- return modified table return local_vim end,